supershaneski/react-facerecognition-sample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How To Use (v0.1.0 2021/07/30)

+Install the project first and run (see instructions below).

+1. Select the file input and choose a reference photo or if you are in mobile, take a picture.
+2. A box will be drawn if a face is detected and a name will be assigned.

+Second part, uploading query image for face recognition itself, not yet implemented...

 ## Available Scripts

+First, download or clone the project.

 In the project directory, you can run:

+### `npm install`

+Installs all the required modules used in the project.

 ### `npm start`